This post may contain affiliate links. Please see my disclosure policy for details.

 She completely repurposed the land and transformed it into 14 acres of wonderful contemporary gardens.
 This is now one of the most popular attractions in the North East of England.

 The Alnwick Treehouse was built and opened up as a further development in January 2005 at the cost of £3.7 million pounds!

 It may have been an expensive creative project but the hard work and has really paid off.
 It’s now one of the most unique and coveted dining experiences in the entire country.

-It captivates the imagination, supports local by using Northumbrian farms and their produce and is a place you won’t forget in a hurry.
+It captivates the imagination, supports local by using Northumbrian farms and is a place you won’t forget in a hurry.